marifdemirtas/pfp-ebooks/_sources/integrated_4.rst

-Example: Tracking new movie releases
+Example 3: Tracking new movie releases
 ===============================

 In this context, we are managing a database of movie releases.
 Each record in the database represents a movie, with details such as the movie title, release date, and genre.
 Our database needs to be updated regularly with new movie releases.